MicrochipTech/PIC32MZW1_RMII_Bridge_with_PHY_StationMode/README.md

-# Ethernet WiFi Bridge For Ethernet End Node (WFI32 running as STA mode)
+# Ethernet to WiFi Bridge with PHY
 <img src="images/IoT-Made-Easy-Logo.png" width=100>

 > "Wireless Made Easy!" - This example application acts as a bridge to bridge up WiFi and ETH interface of WFI32 device, WFI32 set as Wi-Fi Station(STA) mode to connect to Access point(AP).
 The WFI32 device help connect ETH end node to the Access point (AP) in this example.